raspberrypilearning/deck-of-cards/en/step_7.md

     def __init__(self):
 ```

-+ The `Deck` will need to store a list of cards, each of which will be a card object.
++ The `Deck` will need to store a list of cards, each of which will be a `Card` object.
 Add an attribute called `_cards`, which will be an empty list for now.

 ```python
 class Deck: